tantikristanti/grobid-medical-report/doc/training/patient.md

 In __grobid-medical-report__, __patient__ corresponds to the patient information.

-For identifying the exact pieces of information to be part of the `header-medical-report`, see the [Annotation guidelines of the header-medical-report model](header-medical-report.md).
+For identifying the exact pieces of patient information to be part of the `header-medical-report`, see the [Annotation guidelines of the header-medical-report model](header-medical-report.md).

 For the patient model, we use the following TEI elements: